KingJonik/Word_Squares_Solver/README.md

 r e v u e
 t r e e s
 ```
-6. To run tests, ensuring we are still in the src folder, run: `python -m unittest discover` (takes roughly 5 minutes to run all cases).
+6. To run tests, ensuring we are still in the repo root folder, run: `python -m unittest discover` (takes roughly 5 minutes to run all cases).

 # Files Explained:
 1. **all_words.txt** - Contains the word list from "http://norvig.com/ngrams/enable1.txt" to be used in the running of the program incase the link doesn't work in the future.